 Note: It is not possible to revert an app to a previous version.

-To update the app to the newest version, click the Update button (Step 1) and a dialog window opens to confirm the update (Step 2) as shown in Figure 23.
+To update the app to the newest version, click the Update button (Step 1) and a dialog window opens to confirm the update (Step 2) as shown in the following figure.

-Figure 23: Updating the App
+Figure 23: Updating the App - Passing